 9. Make it Meaningful

-- Giving thanks can bring others who are less fortunate into view.
-Take advantage of your Thanksgiving gathering to initiate a conversation about how you can come together to benefit those in need.
+- Thanksgiving should be about those you love in your own home, and those less fortunate you are keeping close to your heart.
+Take advantage of your gathering to initiate a conversation about how you can help those in need.
 Consider organizations such as No Kid Hungry (which provides meals to children who need them) and St. Jude Hospital (dedicated to the research and treatment of childhood cancer and other deadly diseases).

-- Canned Food Drive: Ask everybody to donate to a local food bank and send a picture to the group of them delivering their cans.
+- Canned Food Drive: Though most hunger-fighting organizations prefer monetary donations, if there are those unable to do so in your group, that’s fine.
+Ask guests to donate to a local food bank or send a picture to the group of them delivering their cans.

 10. Listen to the Same Playlist

 - Create a playlist everybody can access on Spotify.
-We have a nifty one to share right here.
+We have a nifty one (with special treats for the boomers and members of the Greatest Generation in your crew) to share right here.

-• Then, when the meal is finished, you can turn down the lights, turn up the music, and dance together all night long.
+• Then, when the meal is finished, turn down the lights, turn up the music, and boogie together, staying close even from far away.

 1 comment